Bar Raisers & Quality Control Mechanisms

 How can we make our Hiring Managers better, and create a culture of recruiting?

-Bar Raiser-like program can be really helpful after you’ve defined your bar and trained up your interviewers.
+A Bar Raiser-like program can be really helpful after you’ve defined your bar and trained up your interviewers.
 But is that enough?
 No. You’ll need your hiring managers to be full on talent champions – not passive participants – to get world class talent into your organization.

 What is the makeup of your hiring manager community?
 How do you make your hiring managers better?
 Check out The Hiring Manager Maturity Model to evaluate your current mix and identify how to create a culture of recruiting, where everyone operates as an extension of the recruiting team.